 Rights and Royalties (revised January 27, 2014)

 Silver Pen pays a flat fee of $8 for short stories and poems, $3 for flash, $15 to $25 for Longer Stories (7500 to 20,000 words), and $25 for Featured Poets (invitation only).
 A $2 bonus will be added for authors who accept payment via Paypal (which shall be the assumed payment method unless you specifically state otherwise).
-Note: Only authors in the United States, Canada or the United Kingdom have the option of receiving a mailed, hand written check.
+Note: Only authors in the United States, Canada and the United Kingdom have the option of receiving a mailed check.
 Everyone else MUST use PayPal or forfeit payment.

 In exchange, we require: